Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 • Concise status updates

-• Client-ready written tone
+• Professional written tone for clients

 • Clarifying ambiguity